yshikalenko/PDFFlow/BankAccountStatement article markdown.md

 ###### The methods: **FillEndingBalanceENTER**, **FillInstructionAnyDeposits**, **FillInstructionAnyWithdrawals**

-The methods add the columns with instructions below the title of the instructions (the parts in Fig. 17 highlighted with brown rectangles)
+The methods add the columns with instructions below the title of the instructions (the parts in Fig. 14 highlighted with blue rectangles)
 Each method

 * Creates the table for the item name and the instructions;